Mint3y/mtrx2700-a3/README.md

 ### UART Messaging Protocol

-This project uses UART to communicate between the STM32 microcontroller and a Python-based GUI.
-The cotnroller sends  messages to the GUI, which the GUI then displays in a organised and themed manner.
+This project uses UART to communicate between the STM32 microcontroller and a Python-based GUI which is ran locally on the device using vscode.
+The controller sends  messages to the GUI, which the GUI then displays in a organised and themed manner.
 The GUI can respond to user interaction either through the microntroller and UART or inputs directly into the GUI in the form of answers.

 #### Message Structure